E-commerce has revolutionized how we buy and sell, shaping consumer behavior for over two decades.

-In this guide, we explore the four major benefits of equipping CPG product buyers with scanning‑enabled native or web apps to:
+In this guide, we explore the three major benefits of equipping CPG product buyers with scanning‑enabled native or web apps to:

 A Better Ordering Experience for Better E-commerce